-Table 2: Distribution of adverbs in the Survey of English Usage (Quirk et al: 1985: 501)
+Table 2: Distribution of adverbs in the Survey of English Usage (Quirk et al.:1985: 501)

 % Initial % Medial % End Total number

 Spoken 17,5 44,5 38 608

 Written 15 50 35 462

-Average 16 47 37 1063
+Average 16 47 37 1063 2

 In order to assess the status of medial adjunct PPs in present-day English, we undertook a pilot search of the American COCA corpus and the British BNC corpus at http://corpus.byu.edu/coca/, in which we examined the distribution of the following temporal adjunct PPs: on three occasions, on those occasions, at one time, at a time, at some time, at this time, at that time, on many occasions and also of the manner adjunct in this way.
 For adjunct PPs occurring at a very high frequency (at one time, at a time, at some time, at this time, at that time, on many occasions, in this way), we based our study on a sample of the first 100 entries.
 We present our results in tables 3 and 4.
-Obviously, these figures in no way represent the full and final picture of the distribution of adjunct PPs, nor does our paper offer a statistical analysis of such data, but our findings suffice to show (i) that sentence-medial adjunct PPs are certainly attested, and
+Obviously, these figures in no way represent the full and final picture of the distribution of adjunct PPs, nor does our paper offer a statistical analysis of such data, but our findings suffice to show (i) that sentence-medial adjunct PPs are outnumbered by postverbal adjunct PPs.

-(ii) that, fully in line with the literature, such medial adjunct PPs are outnumbered by postverbal adjunct PPs.
 In section 3 we will see, however, that for a well-defined class of PP adjuncts, medial position is not just an option but is actually strongly preferred over postverbal position.